JasperMunene/weather/README.md

 Contributions are welcome!
 Please follow these steps to contribute:

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`)
+2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add some feature'`)
+3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`)
+4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request
+5. Create a new Pull Request.

 ## License